luanon404/Selenium-On-Termux-Android/README.md

 #### Requirement
 - PC/Laptop to active adb ~~(only first time)~~.
-- Keep using if you dont want active again, because tcp serer will close after 10 minutes if you dont use.
+- ~~Keep using if you dont want active again, because tcp serer will close after 10 minutes if you dont use~~.

 #### Requirement Library
 ```